-The dialogue with the civil society, which is in fact also specified as an essential dimension of the UNESCO Convention, 22 is to be reinforced and better structured.
-The Commission specifically recognises here the idiosyncratic characteristics of the cultural sector, notably its heterogeneity (professional organisations, cultural institutions with different degrees of independence, non-governmental organisations, EU and non-EU networks, foundations, etc), as well as the lack of communication in the past between the cultural industries and other cultural actors, which in their totality have led to a diminished voice of the cultural sector at the European level so far.
+The second tool identified as key by the European Agenda for Culture is the reinforced structured dialogue with the civil society.
+This dialogue is in fact also specified as an essential dimension of the UNESCO Convention,28 and in this sense could be taken as a channel for its implementation.
+Yet, it is not necessarily an easy and straightforward channel.
+The Commission specifically recognises here the idiosyncratic characteristics of the cultural sector, notably its heterogeneity (professional organisations, cultural institutions with different degrees of independence, non-governmental organisations, EU and non-EU networks, foundations, etc), as well as the lack of communication in the past between the cultural industries and other cultural actors, which in their totality have led to a diminished voice of the cultural sector at the European level.
+At least until now.

-While the Commission's initiative is only to be greeted, it remains to be seen how precisely the Agenda will be implemented and how it will interact with the already existing EU internal policies that bear upon culture.
-The dangers of becoming not fully associated with the complex environment of the creative industries is real and present and it is only sensible that the Commission has subscribed to an evidence-based policymaking approach, which through sharing existing data, case studies, cooperation on evaluation and impact analyses provides the necessary checks-and-balances and when needed, readjustments.
-The first results on the implementation are due this summer and intended to provide the basis for a discussion at the Council about priorities for the Work plan for culture 2011-2013.
-The involvement of the European Parliament in the process of reviewing the work plan for the forthcoming period in the sense of more appropriately reflecting the goals of the UNESCO Convention, while at the same time implementing innovative governance methods, such as the OMC, could be vital.
+Overall, while the Commission's initiatives ought to be welcome, it remains to be seen how, precisely, the Agenda will be implemented, both in terms of its ambitious goals and its methods.
+The areas of action, as presently formulated (compare listing above), are as different from one other as chalk and cheese.
+It is also uncertain how the Agenda will interact with the already existing EU internal policies that bear upon culture.
+The dangers of becoming not fully associated with the complex environment of the creative industries is real and present and it is only sensible that the Commission has subscribed to an evidence-based policymaking approach, which through sharing existing data, case studies, cooperation on evaluation and impact analyses provides the necessary checks and balances and when needed, can lead to readjustments.
+The first results on the implementation are due in summer 2010 and intended to provide the basis for a discussion at the Council about priorities for the Work plan for culture 2011-2013.
+It will be interesting to see whether concrete and more concentrated efforts will emerge in the new plan and what the real impact of the UNESCO Convention on this exercise will be.

-22 Article 11 of the UNESCO Convention reads: "Parties acknowledge the fundamental role of civil society in protecting and promoting the diversity of cultural expressions.
+28 Article 11 of the UNESCO Convention reads: "Parties acknowledge the fundamental role of civil society in protecting and promoting the diversity of cultural expressions.
 Parties shall encourage the active participation of civil society in their efforts to achieve the objectives of this Convention".